Adaptive Student's t-distribution with method of moments moving estimator for nonstationary time series: Conclusions and further work

 \section{Conclusions and further work}

-This article introduces looking novel extensions of method of moments - both to absolute central moments with not necessarily natural powers (necessary to work with low $\nu$), but more importantly as EMA moving estimators - for parameters evolving in time.
-Beside better log-likelihood evaluation, it provides evolution of these crucial parameters like in Fig. \ref{djiastud} - including $\nu$ degrees of freedom evaluating probability of extreme events, which understanding might allow to introduce some market stabilizing mechanisms.
-For example it suggests search for mechanisms of drastic increase of $\nu$ especially in 1967-1983 period for DJIA, confirmed in Fig. \ref{table}.
+This article introduces looking novel extensions of method of moments - both to absolute central moments with not necessarily natural powers (crucial to work with low $\nu$), but more importantly as EMA moving estimators - for parameters evolving in time, also asymmetrically for left/right tails.
+Beside better log-likelihood evaluation, it provides evolution of these crucial parameters like in Fig. \ref{djiastud}, \ref{nu}, \ref{asymmetric} - including $\nu$ degrees of freedom evaluating probability of extreme events, which dependency understanding might allow to introduce some market stabilizing mechanisms.
+For example it suggests search for mechanisms of drastic increase of $\nu$ especially in 1967-1983 period for DJIA, confirmed in Fig. \ref{table}, \ref{tail}.

 This is a general approach which might be worth taking also to other distributions like alpha-stable, and larger models.
 Also it is worth combining with other especially adaptive models, like online linear regression and HCR (hierarchical correlation reconstruction) - what is planned to be done in further versions of this article.